Outspoken general named Trump's top security adviser

 That attitude was not always shared by his superiors, and it led to his being passed over for promotion to brigadier general twice, in 2006 and 2007.

-On McMaster's third and last try, General David Petraeus – who took himself off the list last week for Trump's national security adviser – returned from Iraq to head the promotion board that finally gave McMaster his first general's star.
+On McMaster's third and last try, General David Petraeus – who at one point was also on Trump's candidate list for national security adviser – returned from Iraq to head the promotion board that finally gave McMaster his first general's star.

 Then a colonel, McMaster was commander of the 3rd Armored Cavalry Regiment that in the spring of 2005 captured, held and began to stabilise Tal Afar on the Iraqi-Syrian border.